Metric geometry of locally compact groups: Uniformly coarsely proper spaces, growth, and amenability

 \begin{proof} Denote by $i_j : L_j \lhook\joinrel\relbar\joinrel\rightarrow X$ the inclusion ($j=0,1$).
 Choose a quasi-isometry $g_1 : X \longrightarrow L_1$ inverse of $i_1$, and let $f : L_0 \longrightarrow L_1$ be the composition $g_1 i_0$.
 By Proposition \ref{dernierepopde3.A}, there is a metric lattice $M_0$ in $L_0$ such that $x_0 \in M_0$, and $M_1 := f(M_0)$ is a metric lattice in $L_1$.
 Since $L_0, L_1$ are uniformly locally finite (Proposition \ref{predefuniformlycoarselyproper}), the claim follows, by Proposition \ref{zzzz}. \end{proof}

-\begin{defn} Let $X$ be a non-empty uniformly coarsely proper pseudo-metric space.
-The \textbf{growth function} of $X$ is the class, denoted by $\beta_X$, of the function $\beta^x_L$, for $L$ a metric lattice in $X$ and $x \in L$. \end{defn}
+\begin{defn} Let $X$ be a uniformly coarsely proper pseudo-metric space.
+If $X$ is non-emtpy, the \textbf{growth type} of $X$ is the class, denoted by $\beta_X$, of the function $\beta^x_L$, for $L$ a uniformly locally finite metric lattice in $X$ and $x \in L$; the growth type of the empty space is the class of the zero function. \end{defn}

 \begin{defn} For $X$ as in the previous definition, the \textbf{upper degree of polynomial growth} is well-defined.
-For non-empty uniformly coarsely proper pseudo-metric spaces, the upper degree of polynomial growth is an invariant of quasi-isometries.
+For uniformly coarsely proper pseudo-metric spaces, the upper degree of polynomial growth is a quasi-isometry invariant.